 by Renee Watson, African American (6th to 8th grade)

 Jade finds navigating her mostly white and privileged private school sometimes challenging and often frustrating.
 An excellent Spanish scholar with a strong application, she is still denied a slot for the school's study abroad program.
-Instead, she has to enroll in a mentoring program for students of color, with a not very compentent mentor.
-In the end, Jade's artistic talent and maturity both helps her adult mentor and the entire mentorship program to take on activist actions.
+Instead, she has to enroll in a mentoring program for students of color, with a not very competent mentor.
+In the end, Jade's artistic talent and maturity both help her adult mentor and the entire mentorship program to take on activist actions.
 In lyrical sentences and frank sentiments, Watson holds a mirror for many capable young readers of color and allows others better understanding of the experiences of those like Jade.
 A Newbery Honor title and winner of the Coretta Scott King Award.

 by Shannon Hale, European American (4th to 6th grade)

-A Time to Dance by Padma Venkatraman, Indian American (6th to 8th grade)
+A Time to Dance by Padma Venkatraman, Indian American (6th to 8th grade) Wishtree

 Trained in classical dance and is on her way to fame, teenager Veda's life in Chennei, India is shattered when she lost a lower leg in a tragic accident.
 How could she ever dance the Bharatanatyam again.
 But Veda is dedicated, passionate, and resilient: she trains all over again with a prosthetic leg, under the spiritual guidance of a mentor.
-Infused with her new found maturity and wisdom from her suffering: Veda finds that it is A Time to Dance again.
+Infused with her newfound maturity and wisdom from her suffering: Veda finds that it is A Time to Dance again.
 The book is written in verse from multiple perspectives

 by Katherine Applegate, European American (4th to 6th grade)

 Told in the first person perspective of Red, a gender-fluid tree that has been around for more than 200 years who has witnessed many changes of the small American town.
 Being the "wishtree" of the town and knowing the secrete wishes (on paper hung all over their branches) of many, Red is compassionate and tries to help the folks.
-When an ugly word is carved on Red's trunk in response to a muslim family that only recently moved to the area, Red uses their uncanny power to help bring peace and understanding back.
+When an ugly word is carved on Red's trunk in response to a Muslim family that only recently moved to the area, Red uses their uncanny power to help bring peace and understanding back.
 Applegate's short and finely crafted phrases carry the wise narrative through with funny tidbits of the animals that call Red their home.